petrunov/gs-peachtree-bank/README.md

 - `InternalServerError` (500) - An unexpected server error occurred
 - `UnexpectedError` (500) - Catch-all for any unhandled exceptions

-### Exception Handling Features
+### API Features

-The API includes several exception handling features:
+The API includes several features for robustness and security:

 1. **Global Exception Handler** - Catches and logs any unexpected exceptions
 2. **Request/Response Logging** - Logs all incoming requests and outgoing responses
 3. **Exception Handling Decorator** - Provides consistent error handling for route functions
 4. **Rate Limiting** - Prevents abuse by limiting the number of requests clients can make
+5. **Request Validation** - Validates incoming request data using Marshmallow schemas

 ## Rate Limiting